t3hbb/NSGenCS/README.md

 Modifications took less than a minute :

-1. Download existing template to it's own folder, rename it to template and add the payload.csproj to the folder.
+1. Download existing template to its own folder, rename it to template and add the payload.csproj to the folder.
+9 times out of 10 you can just copy an existing payload.csproj from one of the exiting templates, however if your delivery template has sopecifc requirements such as `System.EnterpriseServices` then some configuration will be required.
 The folder name will become the parameter you pass via -template

 ![image](https://user-images.githubusercontent.com/21687763/130445515-a0ffcbe4-eca5-4a32-8d75-18e3002a3533.png)